Rhythm at Heart in Hand

 Creating a sacred space for imaginative play

 Growing up takes its own sweet time.
-At Heart in Hand children have all the time in the world to play, make friends, cut veggies for soup, get their hands in some sourdough, jump in puddles on our neighborhood walk, and all the activities that make life sweet!
+At Heart in Hand children have all the time in the world to play, make friends, cut veggies for soup, get their hands in some bread dough, jump in puddles on our neighborhood walk, and all the activities that make life sweet!

 Our Day